Teeth Cleaning for Kids

 The American Academy of Pediatrics (AAP), the American Dental Association (ADA), and the American Academy of Pediatric Dentistry (AAPD) all recommend establishing a “Dental Home” for your child by one year of age.
-Children who have a dental home are more likely to receive appropriate preventive and routine oral health care.
+Children who have a dental home are more likely to receive routine oral health care like teeth cleaning and oral exams.

 Baby Bottle Tooth Decay (Early Childhood Caries)